Loft Conversion Ideas - 15 Great Designs For Your Loft Conversion

 1. Maximise your space

 One of the trickiest things about a loft conversion is trying to make the most out of what is often a small space.
-Ideally, you will add both a bedroom and en-suite, making your loft conversion feel more luxurious whilst also adding value to your home.
+Ideally, you will add both a bedroom and en-suite, adding valuable living space whilst also adding value to your home.

-We love this loft conversion idea below, with the sliding door which separates the en-suite and bedroom without using space for the door to open.
+We love this loft conversion idea below, with the sliding door pocket door which separates the en-suite and bedroom without using space for the door to open.

 The bed is cleverly placed under the sloping Velux windows and the maximum head height is used for the walk way and the bathroom.
-They have also maximised the storage under the slope of the roof, using every inch of space.
+They have also maximised the storage under the slope, using every inch of space.

 Simple spot lights and walk in shower add to the design and the light flooring and white walls give a sense of space.
 The look is light and simple, making this small loft conversion appear much bigger than it is.